lionkor/hdump/README.md

 # hdump

-A unix hex-dump utility written in C.
+A unix-y hex-dump utility written in C.

 ```
 $ hdump --help